rcorre/damage_control/README.md

 [release](https://github.com/rcorre/damage_control/releases) for your platorm, unpack it, and run the `damage_control` executable.

-The binaries are statically linked to Allegro5, but other dependencies are dynamically linked.
+The linux binaries are statically linked to Allegro5, but other dependencies are dynamically linked.
+The Windows binaries just come packaged with a bunch of .dll files.

 ## Build it yourself
 You will need a [D compiler](http://dlang.org/download.html) and